For Veterans, Their Mission Continues in National Parks

 It was here, with the bowed heads of veterans and their families, with flowers and wreaths being laid upon headstones, that my innocent daughters started to understand why their mom chose to become a United States Marine.
 These national cemeteries and memorials, though part of a landscape collectively, are individual beacons of perseverance, prompting us to share their history and importance to the curious young minds inquiring.

-On the Fourth of July, we returned to Fort DuPont to celebrate our independence and enjoying the fruits of our labor with a banging BBQ.
+On the Fourth of July in 2016, we returned to Fort DuPont to celebrate our independence and enjoying the fruits of our labor with a banging BBQ.
 Each time we go back, we smile at our contributions, rewarded when we see people walking the trails we cleared and created, or bringing vegetables to the BBQ from the community gardens we personally nourished.

 My children and I love going back, whether on a drive to Fort DuPont’s skating rink or to roam the very trails we’ve tended.
 They point out “Mommy!
 That’s where the snake pooped on me!” or “Hey!
 That’s where we went mountain biking and I finally made it up the hill without stopping!”
 The adventure and pride in their eyes reassures me that being part of the national parks along with our community service is giving them something that only nature and the parks can provide.